 The nomination process is simple.
 The first step towards nominating an individual is to submit the required information and statement of support at the following link:

 To complete the nomination package, the nominator must additionally solicit a minimum of two additional letters of support for their nominee from two additional mentees, the nominee’s department chair, or the nominee’s dean.
-These letters should be no longer than two pages each.
-To preserve the confidentiality of the letters’ contents, these letters should be emailed directly to Pamela Bennett at email@example.com by the February 22nd deadline.
+These letters should be no longer than two pages each and submitted electronically via http://tinyurl.com/MellonSupportLetter by the January 31 deadline.